Canleskis/ephemeris-explorer/README.md

 [^1]: The accuracy of the current implementation is limited by the fact that the acceleration computation does not take into account general relativity and all bodies are considered to be spheres with an homogeneous mass distribution.

-## User Interface and Key Bindings
+## User interface and key bindings

 On top of showing the bodies in the system and their trajectories, the user interface provides the following set of features: